Universal Mixed Elliptic Motives: Universal Mixed Elliptic Motives

-The simple object $S^m \H(r)$ of $\MEM_\ast$ is pure of weight $m-2r$.
-Not all objects of $\MEM_\ast$ are pure or geometrically constant.
+The simple object $S^m \H(r)$ of $\MEM_\ast$ is $W$-pure of weight $m-2r$.
+It is $M$-pure if and only if $m=0$.
+Not all objects of $\MEM_\ast$ are $W$-pure or geometrically constant.
 The simplest non-trivial examples are extensions of $\Q$ by $S^{2n}\H(2n+1)$ over $\M_{1,2}$ for each $n\ge 1$.
 These are the elliptic polylogarithms of Beilinson and Levin \cite{beilinson-levin}.

 \begin{example} An important and non-trivial example of a pro-object of $\MEM_\ast$ is provided by the local system over $\M_{1,2}$ whose fiber over $[E,x]$ is the Lie algebra $\p(E',x)$ of the unipotent completion\footnote{Unipotent completion is briefly reviewed in Section~\ref{sec:unipt_comp}.} of $\pi_1(E',x)$.
 Its restriction to $\M_{1,\uu}$ is the local system whose fiber over $[E,\vv]$ is the Lie algebra of the unipotent completion of $\pi_1(E',\vv)$.